 Follow these simple steps below to make your own DIY nursery closet dividers.
 I hope you like them!

 How to Make Baby Clothes Dividers:

 I measured out squares and painted the inside of these squares with chalkboard paint.
 I stayed 3/4 of an inch away from the edge for the squares.

-Next, I used workable fixatif (from Michael’s again) to stiffen the cardstock that I stamped onto, and to make sure that the ink wouldn’t run later.
+Next, I used workable fixatif (from Michael’s again) to stiffen the cardstock that I stamped on and to make sure that the ink wouldn’t run later.
 It sprays on like spray paint and dries very quickly.

-Then, to give the animal pictures a 3D effect, I used 3D pop-up tape to adhere them – you can find this at most dollar stores for cheap!
+Then, to give the animal pictures a 3D effect, I used 3D pop-up tape to adhere them.
+You can find this at most dollar stores for cheap!
 I used crazy glue to ensure that the pieces would be stuck on for the long haul.